Bioconductor/bioconductor_salt/README.md

 After the VM is running and Salt has reached a high state, you can run a build;
 however, you may want to edit file in the manifest for the packages you want to build.
 You should include the package and its dependencies.
 The following example assumes you're running 3.14 software builds.
+Be sure that environment variable `BBS_HOME` is set, probably to `$HOME/BBS`.

     sudo su - biocbuild
     cd ~/bbs-3.14-bioc/manifest